 Step#2: Compressor increases pressure & temperature

-When the power is on, compressor is started to rotate.
-Due to this rotation, there will be a slight low pressure at the inlet of compressor.
-Low pressure helps the refrigerant vapour to enter the compressor.
+When the power is on, the compressor is started to rotate.
+Due to this rotation, there will be a slight low pressure at the inlet of the compressor.
+Low pressure helps the refrigerant vapor to enter the compressor.

-In the same way, compressor compresses the vapour and increase pressure & temperature at the outlet.
-It creases a pressure gradient or pressure difference which forces refrigerant vapour to enter the compressor.
+In the same way, the compressor compresses the vapor and increases pressure & temperature at the outlet.
+It creases a pressure gradient or pressure difference that forces the refrigerant vapor to enter the compressor.

 Step#3: Heat removal in the condenser

-After compressor, refrigerant vapour with high pressure and temperature, pass through the condenser.
+After the compressor, refrigerant vapor with high pressure and temperature passes through the condenser.

-Here, the refrigerant vapour changes its phase from vapour to liquid and release the heat into the sink or atmosphere.
+Here, the refrigerant vapor changes its phase from vapor to liquid and releases the heat into the sink or atmosphere.